|Apply Online||Return to Postings|

-Working under the direction of the CD Administrator - Redevelopment, incumbent facilitates and coordinates Redevelopment project planning, development, and implementation activities.
-The CD Manager - Redevelopment position is one that is highly visible and on the front-line working with the general public, private business, and local, state, and federal government representatives.
+Working under the direction of the Deputy Director - Redevelopment, incumbent facilitates, coordinates, and performs Redevelopment project planning, development, and implementation activities.
+The CD Manager - Redevelopment position is one that is highly visible and on the front-line working with the general public, private business, local, state, and federal government representatives and elected officials.
+The incumbent also must engage with public finance firms, real estate professionals and law firms, and interpret and understand various legal, financial, construction, and planning documents.
 The incumbent is expected to exercise good judgment, independence, initiative, and professional expertise in conducting day-to-day operations.
 All work duties and activities must be performed in accordance with the City safety rules and operating regulations, policies and procedures as well as federal, state, and local regulations.

 ESSENTIAL DUTIES AND RESPONSIBILITIES include the ability to interact with the public, City incumbents, and outside agencies with patience, tact, respect, and professionalism and the following.
 Other duties may be assigned.